A Finding Aid to the James J. Rorimer Papers,

 James J. Rorimer was born in Cleveland, Ohio in 1905 and attended the University School there until he left in 1921 in order to study abroad in Europe.
 He studied at the Ecole Gory in Paris for two years, then returned to the United States to finish his studies at the University School in Cleveland.
 In 1927, Rorimer graduated from Harvard University with a B.A.
 Soon after, he began working at the Metropolitan Museum of Art in New York City where he worked his way up from a position as an assistant to Head Curator of Medieval Art, a position he filled from 1934 to 1955, director of The Cloisters, and eventually director and trustee of the museum.

-As the director of the Metropolitan Museum, Rorimer nearly doubled membership and attendance, raised a substantial amount of endowment funding, renovated almost half of the galleries, and increased the exhibition space.
+As the director of the Metropolitan Museum of Art from 1955-1966, Rorimer nearly doubled membership and attendance, raised a substantial amount of endowment funding, renovated almost half of the galleries, and increased the exhibition space.

 Rorimer married Katherine Newton in 1942.
 They had two children, Anne and Louis.

 During World War II, from 1943 to 1946, Rorimer served in the U.S. Army's Monuments, Fine Art and Archives (MFAA) Section.
 The "Monuments Men" of the U.S. Army were charged with locating and protecting historical sites, monuments, artwork, and buildings from Allied bombing.
 Towards the end of the war, the section led recovery efforts to locate and retrieve Nazi stolen art works and other cultural heritage items.
-Rorimer served as a MFAA officer in Normandy and Paris.
-While in Germany, Rorimer was promoted to chief of the MFAA Section of the 7th Army Western Military District.
+Rorimer served as a MFAA officer in Normandy and Paris, and, while in Germany, was promoted to chief of the MFAA Section of the 7th Army Western Military District.

 Rorimer received numerous awards for his work during World War II including, the French Cross of War in 1945, Chevalier in 1947, and officer of the French Legion of Honor in 1957.
 Rorimer wrote about his work as a Monuments Man in his book Survival: The Salvage and Protection of Art in War, published by Abelard Press in 1950.
 James J. Rorimer died in 1966.